ValksGodotTools/GodotModulesCSharp-Old/.github/FORMATTING_GUIDELINES.md

 - `void Preinit(GameManager gameManager)` should go just above `override void _Ready()`

 ### Case Format
-- Class, struct, methods, protected and public variables are `PascalCase` format
+- Class, struct, methods, protected and public variables and properties are `PascalCase` format
 - Private variables are `camelCase` format
 - Variables that do not change are `UPPER_CASE` format